 Figure 19.
 Another configuration for entangled photon experiments.
-Each side has two possible analyzers, which are $0^{\circ}$ and $\theta$ for one side, and $\theta$ and $2\theta$ for the other side.
-(The angle $\theta$ is chosen arbitrarily.)
+Each side has two possible analyzers, which are 0° and θ for one side, and θ and 2θ for the other side.
+(The angle θ is chosen arbitrarily.)
 From Roots Fig. 18.4.

-Polarizer 1 can be either $0^{\circ}$ or some arbitrary angle $\theta$ ; polarizer 2 can be either $\theta$ or $2\theta$ , where $\theta$ is the same angle used for polarizer 1.
+Polarizer 1 can be either 0° or some arbitrary angle θ ; polarizer 2 can be either θ or 2θ , where θ is the same angle used for polarizer 1.
 Those four settings are referred to as a, a', b, and b', respectively.
+The four possible combinations within this configuration are ab, ab', a'b, and a'b'.

-We'll analyze this configuration in terms of a correlation function: c is the correlation between polarizers 1 and 2 for a given run, defined as c = +1 if SameFate and c = -1 if DiffFate.
-If we imagine a large number of runs done in a row, we can talk about the average correlation which I will call $C{ave}$ (it's just called C in Roots).
-As with the previous section, we will analyze this situation using both the EPR and the quantum mechanical views, and see which matches the actual experiments.
+We are going to completely skip the mathematical analysis now, except to say that it's presented in Roots in terms of a correlation function: the correlation between polarizers 1 and 2 for a given run is defined as +1 if SameFate and -1 if DiffFate.
+If we imagine a large number of runs done in a row, we can talk about the average correlation value, C{ave} .
+The average correlation for the four combinations can be calculated using both the EPR and the quantum mechanical views, and then we can see which matches the actual experiments.